 Our History curriculum will be full of topics which foster awe and wonder an drive children to ask the question why.

 “We aim to produce confident learners who are able to see and make connections between the different areas of Mathematics.
 Our children will be able to confidently solve problems, reason mathematically and successfully perform investigations by drawing upon the mathematical experiences and knowledge gained through a rich, broad and exciting Mathematics curriculum.
 Mathematical learning at Crossacres will allow children to deepen their understanding and master key concepts.
 Children from Crossacres will use their skills and confidence to contribute positively to society.”
-Mr. Silver and Mrs. Raw
+Miss.
+Parker and Mrs. Raw

 “Learning another language gives children the valuable opportunity to develop positive attitudes to and respect for languages and cultures other than their own.
 We aim to foster pupils’ curiosity and deepen their understanding of both the world around them and their own language.
 Our children will be able to acquire and develop language skills, using what they have learned in a range of contexts with increasing competence and confidence.”
-Miss.
-Parker
+Mrs Todd

 “Music is a language.
 Every culture makes music which speaks to us in different ways; it creates strong feelings, builds memories and ignites passion.
 The children of Crossacres will appreciate the language of music by learning about and listening to the music of great composers, music linked to world events and festivals and songs whose words inspire, communicate and teach.
 Children will experience playing an instrument and experimenting with the sounds they make and the joy of learning to play as a group, to listen to rhythm and read musical notation and to evaluate compositions.
 Children will enjoy singing as a collective group, as a community which sings to celebrate and help us enjoy and remember our days at school.”
-Mrs. Christie
+Miss Mahon

 “At Crossacres, we want our children to have a curiosity and fascination of the world that will stay with them through their lives.